christiankral/PhotoVoltaics/README.md

 # Development and contribution

 The library was developed during a Diploma project at the Technical Engineering College, [TGM](http://www.tgm.ac.at), Wexstraße 19-23, 1200 Vienna, Austria.
 Library authors are  Jovan Brkic, Muaz Ceran, Mohamed Elmoghazy, Ramazan Kavlak, and [Christian Kral](http://christiankral.net).

+The three phase transient multi phase converter was contributed by Luiz Bueno, RWTH Aachen, Germany.

 # Contact